QubesOS/qubes-doc/user/troubleshooting/resume-suspend-troubleshooting.md

 title: Suspend/Resume Troubleshooting
 ---

+First check if there are any remarks for similar devices in the [Hardware Compatibility List (HCL)](/hcl/).

 ## Network-Manager says “Device not ready” on suspend/resume

 These instructions may help with suspend/resume issues for more devices than just wireless cards, that is just the (unfortunately not uncommon) example used here.